-The Mountain Home Rural Fire District has automatic aid for structure fires outside of the city limits with Clarkridge and Buford Fire Departments.
+The Mountain Home Rural Fire District has automatic aid for structure fires outside of the city limits with Clarkridge, Buford Fire Departments and Northeast Lakeside Fire Department.
 Each mutual aid department will respond with at least 1 tanker for water shuttle operations if required.

 To set up a tour of one of the stations or to have a fire truck visit your school or business, call 870-425-2611 to request a date and time.